 [on HELIOS CHOROS I] "...a logical connection: Igor Stravinsky's Rite of Spring.
 Helios Choros I is a brightly scored, and made much of jazzy figures."

 [on CANTICLE WEAVING] "Some of the concerto teeters on the edge of jazziness, and does so quite nicely."

 [on SCAT] "Scat employs some gestures and elements typical of jazz, but comes across as a free-form, propulsive chamber work infused with tightly-coiled energy.
 The Walden performers successfully captured the improvisational spirit of the eight-minute work.
 Thomas has created a fascinating piece that honors the jazz tradition while avoiding imitative "crossover" techniques.
 Scat is well worth additional hearings."

 John von Rhein, The Chicago Tribune

 [on AURORA] "...bits of Bartok, Webern and Messiaen here, a quasi-jazz riff there."

 Photos for Press and Promotional Reproduction

-Click on the desired photo below for a high resolution copy to download.
+Click on any photo below to download a high resolution copy.